 Actor: Sandworm Team

-Subscribe to Threat Detection Marketplace and reach 90,000+ curated SOC content library that includes rules, parsers and search queries, Sigma and YARA-L rules easily convertible to various formats.
+Subscribe to Threat Detection Marketplace and reach 90,000+ curated SOC content library that includes rules, parsers and search queries, Sigma and YARA-L rules easily convertible to various formats and aligned with MITRE ATT&CK matrix.
 Want to develop your own Sigma rules?
 Join our Threat Bounty Program and get rewarded for your input!